-What is the future of work?
-How much WFH / remote work / hybrid work are we going to do?
+What are the practical implications of the future of work?
+How much flexible / WFH / remote / hybrid / metaverse work are we going to do?
 And how to attract the next generation of workers: what does the talent of the future want?
 How to attract and keep them?

 "Understanding human behaviour & societal change is the foundation of leadership and business strategy."‐Whetston